On-Demand Car Insurance: How Flexible, Pay-As-You-Go Coverage Works

 If your coverage is truly deactivated at the time of an accident, you would be uninsured — exposing you to personal liability for damages, medical bills, and potential lawsuits.
 This is why it's critical to choose providers that maintain baseline continuous coverage rather than those that allow full coverage gaps.
 Always verify exactly what "off" means in your provider's policy terms before relying on it.

-Hugo is the closest product to true on-demand car insurance available in the U.S. in 2026.
-There are no down payments, and you can start coverage for as few as 3 days at a time.
-You activate coverage instantly through the Hugo app and receive immediate proof of insurance.
-Hugo currently offers liability-only coverage (no full coverage option) and is available in about 13 states.
-It's best suited for drivers who need low-cost, flexible liability coverage without committing to a full policy term.
+Hugo is one of the closest products to true on-demand car insurance available in the U.S. in 2026, operating in 16 states.
+There are no down payments, and coverage can be activated instantly through the app with immediate proof of insurance.
+Hugo discontinued its Flex on/off model in March 2025 and now offers only Unlimited Basic and Full plans — providing more stable, continuous coverage that avoids DMV-reported lapses.
+It is best suited for drivers who need low-cost, flexible coverage without committing to a full policy term.

 Compare Car Insurance Rates in Ohio